oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 Wilkinson shift is given by following equation
 $$\mu = c - \frac{sign(\delta) \times b^{2}}{|\delta| + \sqrt{\delta^{2} + b^{2}}}$$

 Rayleigh quotient shifts based QR iteration is not always stable but Wilkinson shift is highly stable, when using double preession arithmetic.
 Downside is Wilkinson shift requires costly hardware IPs such as divider, sqrt and reguires many pipeline stages, leads to higher latency.
 This reference design target to use floating point arithmetic (It supports anytype throgh SYCL template).
 It is observed that above agorithm will become numerically unstable when floating point arithmetic is used (due to floating point cancellation and errors propagate from divider in QR decomposition).
-In order to improve the the numerical accuaracy, we assign 99% of Rayleigh quotient shifts as $\mu$.
-This avoids the diagonal values become zero even other elements becomes zero during QR iterations.
+In order to improve the the numerical accuaracy, we assign 99.9% of Rayleigh quotient shifts as $\mu$.
+This avoids the diagonal values become zero even other column elements becomes zero during QR iterations.

 ### Eigen vector computation
 The Eigen vectors ($E_{vec}$) computed by compounding the $Q$ matrix computed from the QR decomposition in each QR iteration as follows. <br />